Quantum preprocessing for information-theoretic security in two-party computation: Applications in two-party quantum computation

 The following is an estimate of the resource cost of Scheme 1.
 Suppose $R$ is an upper bound on the number of $\tgate$ gates in the circuit to be evaluated.
 The number of variables in a linear polynomial is at most $2n+4R$.
 The factor $4$ is from that each Bell-state measurement has two outcome bits, and Alice has two Bell-state measurements in each gadget.
 As there are $R+2n$ linear polynomials to be evaluated, and each variable requires a one-time table in the evaluation of a polynomial, the total number of consumed one-time tables is $O(n^2+R^2)$.
 This is much smaller than the constant-round Scheme 2 below, which has cost exponential in the $\tgate$-gate depth of the circuit.
 We still introduce Scheme 2 since there are interpolations between the Scheme 1 and the Scheme 2, giving rise to some tradeoff between the number of rounds and the resource cost: the number of rounds may be fewer than in the interactive scheme, while the number of required one-time tables may be higher.
 This is achieved by running the Scheme 2 for a segment of the circuit, and the two parties interact, and proceed to the next segment.

 The Scheme 2 below is a three-message QHE scheme, with the main structure modified from some scheme with non-ideal security in \cite{Yu18}.
 A main technique of the scheme is to use a simplified version of a garden-hose gadget from \cite{Dulek16} (and attached in Appendix~\ref{app2}).
 The main part of the scheme has three stages of classical communication: from Bob to Alice, and from Alice to Bob, and a final teleportation from Bob to Alice.
-The schemes requires using some linear polynomials of the form in Protocol~\ref{ptl:poly}, but also some nonlinear polynomials, which can also be treated as linear polynomials (with the variables being the product of some original variables) in order to apply Protocol~\ref{ptl:poly}.
+The scheme requires using some linear polynomials of the form in Protocol~\ref{ptl:poly}, but also some nonlinear polynomials, which can also be treated as linear polynomials (with the variables being the product of some original variables) in order to apply Protocol~\ref{ptl:poly}.
 The construction of the scheme depends on the following property: Bob's coefficients of the (nonlinear) polynomials (the constant term is not included here) do not depend on Alice's original Pauli mask bits or her measurement outcomes in the garden-hose gadgets.
 The latter independence is possible because we include Alice's previous measurement outcomes and her original Pauli mask bits, as well as her input bit for the garden-hose gadgets as variables.
 The XOR of Alice's and Bob's inputs for a garden-hose gadget correspond to a polynomial of previous variables, thus Bob's input to any garden-hose gadget can be expressed as a (nonlinear) polynomial of previous variables XORed with Alice's input to this garden-hose gadget, the latter being a new variable.
-Then the coefficients of Bob can be effectively regarded as independent of Alice's variables.
+Given his input in the garden-hose gadget, Bob's choice of the pairs of qubits to measure is fixed, independent of Alice's input in the garden-hose gadget.
+Then the coefficients of Bob in the polynomials can be regarded as independent of Alice's variables.
 Given the above choice of variables, the constant terms in the polynomials are determined by Bob's local measurement outcomes in his part of the garden-hose gadgets.\\